 Syllabus Scavenger Hunt, Campus Scavenger Hunt, Career (5-part assignment), RCQ Journal, Fixed Versus Growth Mindset, and Campus Connections.
 Some of the above projects require advanced planning.
-Review the Assignment in D2L under Content for more information.

 Methods of Evaluation/Submissions- You are held accountable for completing all assignments.
 All directions for assignments must be closely followed.
 A variety of means to evaluate student performance will be used throughout the course.
 All submissions must be typed in a Microsoft Word, PowerPoint, or Excel document, and attached to the assignment submission page except for the discussion boards where you will type your response directly into the dialog box.